Eyevinn/stream-limit-api/readme.md

 - `REDIS_PORT` if not default (6379)
 - `REDIS_AUTH`
 - `STREAM_LIMIT` To set the limitation in maximum amount of sessions per user (default 2)
+- `PING_INTERVAL` The interval to wait for the next ping, without killing the session (default 10 seconds)

 ## Docker